-- Supports to improve social integration, for example, costs of participation or provision of cultural/art/recreational/sports activities. - Indigenous Elder consultation, gathering and preparation of traditional foods. - Establishing and maintaining culturally relevant responses and supports to help Indigenous individuals and families (for example navigation of urban services including to help establish and maintain culturally relevant support networks within an urban environment; Indigenous language and culture classes).
+- Supports to improve social integration, for example, costs of participation or provision of cultural/art/recreational/sports and skill-building activities or linkages to similar community-based programming - Neighbourhood and city-wide exertions and outings. - Establishing and maintaining culturally relevant responses and supports to help Indigenous individuals and families (for example navigation of urban services including to help establish and maintain culturally relevant support networks within an urban environment; Indigenous language and culture classes).